Sometimes we all need a little inspiration when it comes to our careers.

 3) In fact, you don’t necessarily need a degree.

-Plenty of professionals go on to have a fulfilling and successful career without going to University.
-Sometimes natural talent trumps qualifications, so if you hard work alone can get you where you want to be.
+Plenty of professionals go on to have a fulfilling and successful career without going to college.
+Sometimes natural talent trumps qualifications, so if you work hard, this alone can get you where you want to be.

 Don’t expect things to happen overnight.
 Career success is the result of hard work and commitment over time.